Aiqxfoundation/T3-Contracts-/DEPLOYMENT_GUIDE.md

 ## ⚠️ IMPORTANT: Bytecode Compilation Required

-The app is configured to deploy tokens using the simplified TRC-20 contract, but you **MUST compile the Solidity contract** to get the correct bytecode before deployment will work on testnet/mainnet.
+The app is configured to deploy tokens using the modern TRC-20 contract with mint/burn capabilities, but you **MUST compile the Solidity contract** to get the correct bytecode before deployment will work on testnet/mainnet.

 ### Current Status

 ✅ **Working:**
 - TronLink wallet connection
-- Simplified TRC-20 contract (pragma ^0.5.10)
+- Modern TRC-20 contract (Solidity 0.8.20)
+- Mint/burn functions with proper decimals scaling
+- Owner access control
 - Network switching (testnet/mainnet)
 - Wallet creation and import
 - TRX balance queries